Echinocactus horizonthalonius Lem.

 Echinocactus equitans, Echinocactus horizontalis, Echinocactus horizonthalonius subsp. horizonthalonius, Echinocactus laticostatus, Echinocactus pachycornis, Meyerocactus horizonthalonius

-Echinocactus horizonthalonius is a relatively small barrel cactus up to 18 inches (45 cm) tall and up to 8 inches (20 cm) wide.
-It is gray-green to blue-gray in color and spherical, hemispherical, columnar, or flat-topped in shape and normally grows unbranched.
-The body is made up of curving sections that twist around the body in a helical fashion.
+Echinocactus horizonthalonius is a relatively small cactus with gray-green to blue-gray spherical, hemispherical, columnar, or flat-topped, usually solitary stem.
+It grows up to 18 inches (45 cm) tall and up to 8 inches (20 cm) in diameter.
+The stem is made up of curving sections that twist around the body in a spiral fashion.
 These sections are lined with areoles bearing up to 10 spines each.
-The pink, gray, or brown spines may be up to 1.6 inches (4 cm) long.
-The flowers are bright pink to magenta and up to 3.6 inches (9 cm) wide.
+The spines are pink, gray, or brown and up to 1.6 inches (4 cm) long.
+Flowers are bright pink to magenta and up to 3.6 inches (9 cm) in diameter.
 They open around midday and close for the night.
-They also open after the plant receives rainfall, and although most of the flowers occur in June, they may bloom again in late summer and fall if rain occurs.
-The fruit is hairy or woolly and pink or red in color.
+They also open after the plant receives rainfall, and although most of the flowers occur in late spring, they may bloom again in late summer and fall if rain occurs.
+Fruits are hairy or woolly and pink or red.

 How to Grow and Care